 Rule 22 – Keep your language gender-neutral

 It is correct today to avoid sexist language such as: “The customer should bring his car to our service department for an oil change”.
 You can use “his/her” or keep it neutral by rephrasing the sentence: “The customer should bring the car to our service department for an oil change”.

 Rule 23 – Do not reply to spam

 Spam may make you furious and you may want to reply with “flame mail”.
 Many spam messages are sent to affirm that your email address is as yet substantial, and by answering you are just making yourself known to questionable advertisers which may bring about considerably more spam.
-Just delete the spam, or use the anti-spam software.
+Just delete the spam, or use anti-spam software.

-Keeping such things in mind can actually make you stand as a professional one among the corporate world.
+Keeping such things in mind can actually make you stand as a professional one in the corporate world.
 So, before being and sounding professional in actual terms, do not forget to go through the above-listed points or rules!

 - What Is Big Data Visualization? - January 22, 2021

 - Five Benefits of Big Data Analytics for E-commerce - July 9, 2020

 - Google Data Studio Vs. Tableau: Which One is More Suitable for Your Business? - June 25, 2020